imaginevision/Z-Camera-Doc/E2/http.md

 ***You must stop the streaming before you change the size***

-Change the bitrate

-e.g. change to 10Mbps
+Change the bitrate. e.g. change to 10Mbps

 ```HTTP
 GET /ctrl/stream_setting?index=stream1&bitrate=10000000